ryanpeters-MSFT/AksAzureFilesStatic/readme.md

-# AKS using Azure Files
+# AKS using Azure Files (Static)

-This repository shows examples of configuring and accessing Azure Files from AKS using both Access Keys and Managed Identity.
+This repository shows examples of configuring and accessing a static Azure Files share from AKS using both Access Keys and Managed Identity.
+The setup script will create a storage account and a SMB share for reference by a `PersistentVolume`.

 | Mode | Description | PV Characteristics |
 | - | - | - |